silversub/terraform/provider/iam-resources.md

 | `name` | String | Required | The name of the access group. |
 | `tags` | Array of strings | Optional|The list of tags that you want to associated with your access group. |

-`Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.
+`Tags` are managed locally and not stored on the IBM Cloud Service Endpointat this moment.
 {: note}

 ### Output parameters